 These gluten free pancakes are light and fluffy, just like a proper pancake should be.
-Plus, the dry mix for is perfect for everything from gluten free pancakes and pancake muffins to breakfast bakes.
+The dry ingredients mix is perfect for everything from gluten free pancakes to breakfast bakes.

 What makes these pancakes special